morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 		* P2P-client	(6.4+)
 		* P2P-GO	(6.4+)
 		* P2P-device	(6.14+)

+Note: Device supports active monitor (which will ACK incoming frames)
 ```

 Important: FENVI makes a very similar adapter that contains the rtl8852bu chipset.
 That is not what you want.
 The model number that you want is `FU-AX1800` and make sure the ad says `mt7921` in the ad or specifications.